All Episodes

 Unless people already know who that person is, of course.

-But depending on the geographical locations, man.
+But depending on the geographical locations, man, it can get pretty bad.

 It can get pretty bad.

-Alright, number number five, I think.
+Alright, number five, I think.

-Mob mistakes two innocent bysiders were terrorists.
+Mob mistakes two innocent bysiders for terrorists.

 Understandably, the local community was engulfed in panic and anger following the explosions.